jeffdapaz/VisualChatGPTStudio/README.md

 ## Authentication 🔑

-To use this tool it is necessary to connect through the OpenAI API or through Azure OpenAI.
+To use this tool it is necessary to connect through the OpenAI API, Azure OpenAI, or any other API that is OpenAI API compatible.

 ### By OpenAI